aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 --role-name AmazonEKS_EBS_CSI_DriverRole
 ```

-  1. Deploy the EBS add-on using the role-name from the previous step
+  c.
+Deploy the EBS add-on using the role-name from the previous step

 ```bash
 eksctl create addon \